syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

    ![](NuGet-Installation_images/NuGet-Installation_img1.png)

-3. Install the required corresponding framework control to use in Visual Studio projects.
+3. Install the required corresponding Framework control to use in Visual Studio projects.
 You can install the dependent assemblies when needed.

 4. Find the installed Syncfusion Packages in the Directory location, of the solution file, of the created project (Syncfusion Packages).

-N> The framework number at the end of package name like, 35, 40, and 45, 451 is added.
+N> The Framework number at the end of package name like, 35, 40, and 45, 451 is added.

 ## Install from Package Manager Console